web-cat/web-cat-plugin-tester/lib/readme.txt

-Please download the following libraries from their sources on the web and place them in this directory:
+Run the "download-libs" task in this project's Ant build.xml file in order to download the following libraries into this lib directory:

 commons-collections-3.2.1.jar
 commons-configuration-1.6.jar